alibaba/GraphScope/docs/frequently_asked_questions.rst

     Kubernetes **version >= v1.12.0+**.

-2. Is Kubernetes an enssential to use GraphScope?
+2. Is Kubernetes an essential to use GraphScope?

     No. GraphScope supports run in standalone mode on a single machine.
 GraphScope pre-compiled package is distributed as a python package and can be easily installed with `pip`: `pip3 install graphscope`.